julian1/julian1.github.io/_posts/2017-02-05-keithley-repair.md

 ![pic](/public/images/2420/DSC02909.JPG)

-The Keithley 2400 line of SourceMeters combine three instruments in one,
+The Keithley 2400 line of SourceMeters combine three instruments in one <sup>1</sup>,

 - A fast and precise 6.5 digit DMM, with ability to measure voltages, currents and resistance.
 - A precision power source, with adjustable compliance levels (limits) for both voltage and current.